-With millions of new cases diagnosed each year, sexually transmitted infections are one of the fastest growing class of illnesses in San Francisco.
+With millions of new cases diagnosed each year, sexually transmitted infections are one of the fastest-growing classes of illnesses in San Francisco.
 The largest age group affected by this alarming new trend is the 15 to 24-year-old population.
 While the exact cause of this increase has not been identified, there are several reasons thought to be contributing factors.

 What are STIs and STDs?

 Infections, especially those left untreated, can lead to more complex and potentially deadly illnesses called sexually transmitted diseases (STDs).
-Some may ask why the distinction is necessary to know considering they are so closely related.
-The social stigma associated with the term STD has made many people hesitant to consult with qualified medical professionals about testing, treatment and prevention methods.
+Some may ask why the distinction is necessary to know, considering they are so closely related.
+The social stigma associated with the term STD has made many people hesitant to consult with qualified medical professionals about testing, treatment, and prevention methods.
 Additionally, the difference between the two exemplifies the differences in the treatment and disease evolution.
 Probably one of the most well-known examples of this distinction is HIV vs. AIDS.
-Human immunodeficiency virus (HIV) is the infection that causes the disease AIDS (Acquired Immunodeficiency Syndrome).
+The human immunodeficiency virus (HIV) is the infection that causes the disease AIDS (Acquired Immunodeficiency Syndrome).
 Just because individuals have HIV doesn’t mean that they have AIDS or that their illness will ever develop that disease.
-Read more.

 How are individuals infected by STD?